Skip to content

 }

-response = service_group.create(dynamic_dict)
+response = client.service_group.create(service_group_data)

 Updating a Service Group